Mythanis/ManUpGodsWay/replit.md

 ✓ **Enhanced Notification System**: Added scroll functionality and clear notifications feature for both dashboard bell and profile notifications
 ✓ **Push Notification Broadcasting**: Complete admin system for sending notifications to all users with type selection and character limits
-✓ **Notification Management**: Users can mark all as read, clear all notifications, and scroll through notification history
+✓ **Notification Management**: Users can mark all as read, clear all notifications, and scroll through notification history ✓ **Individual Notification Control**: Added three-dot menu to each notification with clear option for granular notification management

 # User Preferences